1936 Grand Prix season: Season review

 After the fuel stops, Rosemeyer lost his lead with tyre problems.
-When Chiron retired with a broken fuel pump, and Rosemeyer suffered another carburettor fire, it let Caracciola with a comfortable two-lap lead to coast to an easy victory over Pintacuda, Wimille and Sommer – the only other finishers.
-It was Varzi's first serious accident in his decade of racing and consequently, he slipped further into morphine use.
+When Chiron retired with a broken fuel pump, and Rosemeyer suffered another carburettor fire, it left Caracciola with a comfortable two-lap lead to coast to an easy victory over Pintacuda, Wimille and Sommer – the only other finishers.
+It was Varzi's first serious accident in his decade of racing and consequently, he slipped further into morphine use as painkiller became addiction.